top of page

 Southern Style Black Eyed Peas

 It’s New Years Eve which means you should have your bags of dried black eyes ready to be soaked tonight so they can be ready to be cooked for New Years Day dinner.
 Being from the South, my mother always made black eyed peas, collard greens and some type of pork for New Years Day dinner.
 Southern tradition says that the first food to be eaten on New Year's Day should be black-eyed peas for luck and prosperity and the collard greens are eaten for wealth!
-This recipe for my homemade black eyed peas is really easy to follow and since the peas are cooked in chicken broth they come out so flavorful.
+This recipe for my homemade black-eyed peas is really easy to follow and since the peas are cooked in chicken broth, they come out so flavorful.
 If you try my black eye pea recipe, let me know how they turned out.
 Happy New Year and thanks for subscribing to Spilling the Sweet Tea!
-I forward to sharing more recipes with you in 2018
+I forward to sharing more recipes with you in 2025!

-Serves 8
+SERVINGS: 8

-2 pieces of hamhock or smoked turkey wings
+2 pieces of ham hock or smoked turkey wings

-2 bags of dried black eyed peas
+2 bags of dried black-eyed peas

 1 whole onion